 They say, that the first marquise diamond cut was inspired by the smile of the Marquise de Pompadour.
 We don’t know if this elongated cut diamond with pointed ends was a match, but this shape makes hands look long and lean.
 This shape is for girls who are not afraid to take risks and experiment with their style.
 It also requires a perfect sense of style, as its unusual shape needs to choose wedding bands carefully – they need to complement it or be under its brilliant smile.
 Marquise-cut engagement rings are perfect for those who want to maximize carat weight.
 Also, it’s important to know that modern versions often have a hexagon-shaped surface with facets on the top and bottom.
 A beautiful stone with a beautiful story behind its cut will add a little opulence to your love story.

 There is a cut that stands out among various engagement ring shapes.
 If you are looking for unique engagement rings, pay attention to heart cut stones.
 This modified round cut stone is all about symmetry.
 The best shape for a girl of a romantic nature and an eternal symbol of love.
 Keep in mind, that it is hard to wear this cut unless it fits perfectly the personality of the bride.
 It is too easy to overdo it and make it look too sweet.
 If the girl of your dreams likes bold fashion statements, there is nothing that will be better than a pink-colored diamond in a heart shape.

-Heart-shaped diamonds are also very popular in solitaire pendants, so you can make a perfect match for the love of your life.
+Heart-shaped diamonds are also trendy in solitaire pendants, so you can make a perfect match for the love of your life.
 Such an engagement ring will be a perfect gift for a St Valentine’s day proposal, or on your anniversary.

 Also, check out our infographic we’ve made special for you!